How to Build a Strong Sense of Identity and Know Who You Really Are

 Identity is built through choices — specifically, through the choices you make when they’re difficult.
 When you act with integrity under pressure, you learn that you are someone who has integrity.
 When you keep a promise to yourself when it would have been easier to break it, you learn that you can be trusted.
 When you choose honesty over comfort, you learn that honesty is actually who you are — not just something you value in theory.

 Identity gets lost the same way — through the small compromises that seem insignificant in the moment.
-The value you quietly abandoned because it was inconvenient.
+The value you abandoned without ceremony because holding onto it was inconvenient.
 The boundary you didn’t hold because holding it felt like too much conflict.
 The thing you said you believed that you didn’t actually act on.
 Each of these, alone, is nothing.
 Accumulated over time, they create a distance between who you say you are and who you’re actually being — and that distance is where the quiet anxiety lives.

 The Quiet Power